ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

     - Ban IPs from page
   - Section: Bans
     - Add a ban using established reasons and justifications
+    - IP and subnet bans
+    - Not linked to a post
     - Page redirects or json
   - Section: Ban List
     - List all the bans available